A see-saw scenario of an $A_4$ flavour symmetric standard model: Conclusions

 The lepton sector of the above-mentioned model consists of the SM-like leptons transforming now under also the group $A_4$ as its three- or one-dimensional representations, and four new iso-singlet fields transforming as an $A_4$-triplet and three $A_4$-singlets $1$, $1'$ and $1''$.
 These newly introduced iso-singlet fields, referred to as right-handed neutrinos, are necessary for the neutrino mass generation via the type-I see-saw mechanism.
 Applying a perturbation method to this model we obtain a neutrino mass and mixing structure from where several important quantities, such as neutrinoless double beta decay effective mass $|\langle m_{ee}\rangle|$, CP violation phase $\delta_{CP}$ and Jarlskog parameter $J_{CP}$ are predicted.
-The predicted values of these quantities within the present model fit quite well to the current experimental data. \\
+The predicted values of these quantities within the present model fit quite well to the current experimental data \cite{Olive:2016xmw}.
+After finishing this work we have learned that our results are consistent to the results announced recently by the T2K collaboration \cite{Iwamoto:2016yth}, in particular, the values of $\delta_{CP}$ obtained by us, in both the NO and the IO, are very close to those announced by the T2K.\\

 For conclusion, it is shown once again in this paper the usefulness of the see-saw mechanism applied to $A_4$ flavour symmetric standard models predicting new particles, interesting relations and values of some physics quantities which can be tested experimentally.
+Compared with our previous work \cite{Ky:2016rzl}, the advantage of the present approach is that no introduction of an additional symmetry $Z_3\times Z_4$ is needed.
+An illustration has been done within a type-I (see-saw) model, but it can be also done with other-type models, or with all-type models.\\